apita1423/disney-quiz-pp2/README.md

 Testing was done by me, friends, and family.
 This was to ensure that the site worked through various screen sizes.

 * Site was tested on Google Chrome, Firefox, and Safari.
-* I tested the site using W3C, Jigsaw, Lighthouse, and WAVE.
+* I tested the site using W3C, Jigsaw, Lighthouse, JSHint and WAVE.

 ### Testing Validation
 - HTML Testing was validated through the W3C Validator.
 No errors or warnings were found.